Owaiskhan3320/indian-legal-rag-assistant/README.md

 The judgment-prediction output is not treated as a legal conclusion.
 It is only a supporting signal inside the broader legal assistance workflow.

+NyayaAnumana and INLegalLLaMA dataset resources were used only for research and evaluation purposes.
+The dataset is not redistributed in this repository and remains governed by the original authors' access terms.

 ### Reference-Law Data

 The reference-law lane uses locally prepared official legal materials such as statutes, rules, constitutional provisions, codes, and other official legal texts.
 These files are used to support statute-first retrieval for questions about legal rules, remedies, procedures, timelines, definitions, and constitutional provisions.